QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 1. as a reference, so we can link back to it when required, and
 1. for those who have worked through a number of applications, and now want to learn more about the Python language

-A variety of topics are treated in the lecture, including iterators,decorators and descriptors, and generators.
+A variety of topics are treated in the lecture, including iterators, decorators and descriptors, and generators.

 ## Iterables and Iterators